stefan-mueller/data_manifestos_ger2021/README.md

 may still contain errors.
 Please check the raw texts carefully before you use them in research projects.
 Feel free to [push](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) cleaner txt files to this repository if you adjusted texts manually.
+I thank Corinna Doll for providing adjusted txt files for some of the manifestos.

 ## Example